aniket-gupta-88/Kafka_Fabric_Network/README.md

 # BE_RESEARCH_HF_SOLO

-### This is a research project repository for Hyperledger Fabric using Kafka ordering system
+This repository is a research project for Hyperledger Fabric using Kafka ordering system.

+## Graph3 Branch

-# The branch is for Graph3 with the following parameters in the project :-
+The `Graph3` branch is configured with the following parameters:

-### Configurations done
+### Configurations Done
-Number of orderer = 3.

-Number of peers = 5.
+- Number of orderers: 3

-Number of batch timeout = 2.
+- Number of peers: 5
+- Batch timeout: 2

-Number of caliper worker = 5.
+- Number of Caliper workers: 5

-Number of transaction in caliper = 1000.
+- Number of transactions in Caliper: 1000

-tps of caliper = 100
+- TPS (Transactions Per Second) of Caliper: 100

-### Parameter to be changed
+### Parameter to Be Changed
-test batch size with different values

-Note:- File Location: artifacts/channel/configtx.yaml (**line : 111**)
+Test Batch Size with Different Values

+For testing purposes, you can adjust the batch size parameter.
+Please refer to line 111 in the `artifacts/channel/configtx.yaml` file to make changes.

+Note: File Location - `artifacts/channel/configtx.yaml` (line: 111)